Ray9056/S-Mart/README.md

 # Views

-Bamazon - CLI has a main menu that will take you to the three views based on the current user "Customer", "Manager", and "Supervisor".
-Each view is unique to each type of user and some are locked out from normal use view passwords.
+S-Mart - CLI has a main menu that will take you to the three views "Products" "Department" "New Department".
+Each view is unique to the manager of S-Mart.
+The manager can change,add, and remove products from any department at S-Mart.

 {Image here}